xshen053/memory-magician/docs/userstories.md

 - [ ] for cards, I want to receive reminder like email or phone
 - [x] I suddenly have a flash idea, I want to write it down, and check later (flash of inspiration)
 - [x] I want to add a card (periodically showup, every 3 weeks..., now set half year)
+- [ ] for card I checked, instead of showing the timer, show the time I spent on it

 ### reminder functionaility